dart-lang/sdk/runtime/vm/service/service.md

   // separated from each other and synchronous prefix via frames of kind
   // FrameKind.kAsyncSuspensionMarker.
   //
+  // The name is historic and misleading: despite what *causal* implies,
+  // this stack does not reflect the stack at the moment when asynchronous
+  // operation was started (i.e. the stack that *caused* it), but instead
+  // reflects the chain of listeners which will run when asynchronous
+  // operation is completed (i.e. its *awaiters*).
+  //
   // This field is absent if currently running code does not have an
   // asynchronous continuation.
   Frame[] asyncCausalFrames [optional];